What is the difference between a referee and a reference?

 Who should I get to be my referee/s?

-Rather than opting for your Uncle Mike or the guy who's always on your bus, try to pick someone who holds a respected position within the community, such as a youth worker.
+You could also try to pick someone who holds a respected position within the community, such as a youth worker.
 They will have to have known you for quite a long time; three years or more is preferable.
-It's likely that employers will look for a personal referee if they want a character reference - an evaluation of your conduct in personal situations.
+Employers are likely to seek a personal referee if they want a character reference—an evaluation of your conduct in personal situations.

-Ideally, this should be someone you've done professional, law-related work experience with: a solicitor who you shadowed or someone who you reported to within a firm or office.
-But don't worry if you've not got something that screams "law" to put down for this one.
+Ideally, this should be someone you have worked with on a professional and law-related basis: a solicitor who you shadowed or someone who you reported to within a firm or office.
+Don't worry if you haven’t got law-related referees to include in your application.
 If you've got work experience in a sector other than law, or if you've had a part-time job, you will be able to use a supervisor from either as a work referee.

 How do I get someone to be my referee?